RedHatGov/openshift-compliance/ansible.rst

 ==================

-Some aspects of the reference architecture expressed in the :ref:`sec_conops` has not yet been implemented in the `openshift-disconnected`_ project.
+Some aspects of the reference architecture expressed in the :ref:`sec_conops` have not yet been implemented in the `openshift-disconnected`_ project.
 Those missing components are being tracked in the `Issues`_ page for that repo.
 As a work around, manual implementation instructions are below.